cognis-digital/cognis-workforce-tool/README.md

 ---

-**Cognis Digital** - Powering the future of AI workforce automation
+**Cognis Digital** - Powering the future of AI workforce automation with self-evolving applications